DylanMeeus/springboot_jwt_blog/_posts/2016-01-07-more-benchmarks-virtual-dom-vs-angular-12-vs-mithril-js-vs-the-rest.markdown

 - memory use
 ---

 We have extended our [previous benchmarks](https://auth0.com/blog/2015/11/20/face-off-virtual-dom-vs-incremental-dom-vs-glimmer/) to include other popular DOM manipulation libraries: Angular 1 and 2, Mithril.js, cito.js and the standalone independent implementation of React's Virtual DOM algorithm.
 We have also added more metrics (including memory use).
-Read on!
+Read on! **Update:** we have released an updated version of this article including the use of track-by and array key ids, [check it out](https://auth0.com/blog/2016/01/11/updated-and-improved-more-benchmarks-virtual-dom-vs-angular-12-vs-mithril-js-vs-the-rest/).

 -----